HayekLab/TezosBook/README.md

 [KT1PkZsLazRwdCYd7Wktg57KrGTAT4Ft9XjE][reward-fund]

+Note that Phil Champagne and any other member of Hayek Lab is excluded from this reward.

 Anyone can contribute donation as well.

 We will use our twitter account ([@HayekLab][hayek-lab-twitter]) to broadcast announcements related to this project.